Nana-space/Nana-space/README.md

 - 👋 Hi, I’m @Nana-space
 - 👀 I’m interested in developing Software that makes life easier.
 - 🌱 I’m currently learning Everything !! is there something uncool in Tech ?
 On the Road to Become Full-Stack!
-- 💞️ I’m lookiing forward to become a even bettter Dev.
+- 💞️ I’m looking forward to became an even better Dev.
 - 📫 How to reach me natalievanderputten@gmail.com

 <!---